BlitterStudio/amiberry-docker-x86_64/README.md

 `docker run --rm -it -v <dir-you-cloned-amiberry-into>:/build midwan/amiberry-debian-x84_64:latest`

-Then you can proceed to compile Amiberry as usual, e.g. `make -j8 PLATFORM=x86-64`
+Then you can proceed to compile Amiberry as usual, e.g. `cmake -B build && cmake --build build`